Class modifiers

 - You can call instance methods knowing that they haven't been overwritten in a third-party subclass.

 Final classes can be extended or implemented within the same library.
-The final

-modifier encompasses the effects of base
+modifier encompasses the effects of

-, and therefore any subclasses must also be marked base
+therefore any subclasses must also be marked

-, final
+,

-, or sealed
+, or

 .